 - Resistance is a natural ability to avoid ever developing a certain type of pathology in the brain.

 Amyloid and tau proteins are the hallmarks of Alzheimer’s disease pathology.
 Clumps of other abnormal proteins can also be seen under a microscope, such as TDP-43.
 Abnormal TDP-43 pathology is seen in 1 in 5 individuals over 80 years old.
 ADRC researchers have found that developing TDP-43 may decrease a person’s resilience to Alzheimer’s disease pathology, meaning that TDP-43 may undermine the brain’s capacity to function despite the presence of Alzheimer’s disease.
 The team aims to understand why some brains develop this abnormal pathology in later life and some do not, to gain clues to resilience.
 The researchers relied on clinical data and brain tissue samples from participants in the Adult Changes in Thought Study (ACT).
 These samples were stored, analyzed, and studied in the ADRC Precision Neuropathology Core.
-(Latimer et al. Acta Neuropathological Communications, 2019) Learn more
+(Lee at al. Brain Pathology, 2021) (Latimer et al. Acta Neuropathological Communications, 2019) Learn more at UW ADRC News.

 - Learn more about the important relationship between the ACT and the UW Precision Neuropathology Core, read the article An Ecology of the Aging Brain: The Shared Project of the ACT Study and the ADRC.

-In a 2021 study, ADRC researchers analyzed genetic data from the Alzheimer Disease Genetics Consortium to compare the DNA sequences from more than 8,000 African Americans, with and without Alzheimer’s disease.
-The UW ADRC, along with multiple ADRCs, contributes genetic data to this project.
+ADRC researchers analyzed genetic data from the Alzheimer Disease Genetics Consortium to compare the DNA sequences from more than 8,000 African Americans, with and without Alzheimer’s disease.
+The UW ADRC, along with multiple other ADRCs, contributes genetic data to this project.
 The researchers found that the main biological pathways linked to Alzheimer’s risk in African Americans largely overlapped with those in non-Hispanic white individuals, but several disease-associated genetic loci in these pathways differed.
 A genetic locus (plural: loci) is the specific, fixed position on a chromosome where a particular gene is located.
 Specifically, they found a link between kidney system development and Alzheimer’s risk in African Americans, suggesting another novel disease mechanism to explore.
 African Americans are three times more likely to experience kidney failure than non-Hispanic whites.
 They are also more likely to have both dementia and kidney disease.
 Differences in the genetic loci in these pathways could prove to be additional targets for further investigation into ethnic difference in risk.
-View publication
+(Kunkle et al. Jama Neurol., 2021).
+Learn more (NIA).

 Potential Therapeutic Targets

-In the wake of disappointments over clinical trials targeting amyloid plaques in Alzheimer’s disease, researchers are focusing more attention on misfolded tau protein, another culprit in brain diseases that cause dementia.
+At the UW ADRC, researchers are focusing attention on misfolded tau protein, another culprit in brain diseases that cause dementia.
 New UW research finds that targeting abnormal tau through the suppression of a gene called MSUT2 shows promise.
 This study gives new reasons why drug companies should focus on tau pathology in search for Alzheimer's cure.
 Samples of postmortem brain tissue from the ADRC Neuropathology Core made this discovery possible for researchers in the Kraemer Lab.
-(Wheeler et al. Science Translational Medicine, 2019) Learn more
+(Wheeler et al. Science Translational Medicine, 2019) Learn more at UW ADRC News.

 The brain's noradrenergic system produces a neurotransmitter called norepinephrine, or the brain’s adrenaline.
 In people living with Alzheimer's disease, hyperactivity in this system can lead to symptoms of agitation, sun-downing, and sleep problems.
 This study used samples from the ADRC brain bank, data from longitudinal studies, and mouse models to investigate the role of the noradrenergic system in the development of Alzheimer's disease.
 Their findings demonstrate that amyloid pathology rewires the noradrenergic system, in a way that may activate the production of pathological tau protein.
 These new insights into amyloid toxicity have strong implications for the design of drugs that clear amyloid from the brain, as well as the interpretation of current clinical trials of anti-amyloid drugs.
 (Zhang F et al. Science Translational Medicine, 2020) Paper